-- File an Application for Registration and pay the required fee. - Complete the College's online Standards and Regulations e-Workshop. - Have verification sent by their regulatory body that they are registered with an active certificate. - Provide evidence that the applicant is either a Canadian citizen, permanent resident of Canada, or is authorized to work in Canada; - Obtain professional liability insurance in the minimum amount and type required by the College; - Provide evidence of valid First Aid and CPR certification.
+- File an Application for Registration and pay the required fee. - Complete the College's online Jurisprudence Examination. - Have verification sent by their regulatory body that they are registered with an active certificate and are in good standing. - Provide evidence that the applicant is either a Canadian citizen, permanent resident of Canada, or is authorized to work in Canada; - Obtain professional liability insurance in the minimum amount and type required by the College; - Provide evidence of valid First Aid (Emergency or Standard) and CPR (Level A, B or C) certification.